mweidner037/list-positions/internals.md

 1. Manipulate BunchMetas to make a custom tree.
 For example, to stitch together lists that originally used independent Orders (e.g., merged text blocks), create a fake bunch node that is a direct child of `{ parentID: "ROOT", offset: 1 }`, then attach each list's tree to an offset node within that bunch.
 2. Rewrite list-positions in another language, with compatible Positions and LexPositions.
 3. Rewrite just LexUtils in another language, so that you can at least manipulate LexPositions.
 This is much easier than rewriting the whole library. <!--, and sufficient for basic backend tasks like programmatically inserting text.
 TODO: needs LexUtils createPositions. -->
+4. Supply a custom `newBunchID: (parent: BunchNode, offset: number) => string` function to Order's constructor that incorporates a hash of `parent.bunchID`, `offset`, and some unique value.
+That way, a malicious user cannot reuse the same (valid) bunchID for two different bunches.
-4. Write your own analog of our List class - e.g., to use a more efficient data representation, or to add new low-level features.
+5. Write your own analog of our List class - e.g., to use a more efficient data representation, or to add new low-level features.
 You can use Order's BunchNodes to access the tree structure - this is needed for traversals, computing a Position's current index, etc.
-5. Store a List's state in a database table that can be queried in order, more efficiently than storing each pair `(lexPosition, value)` as a separate row.
+6. Store a List's state in a database table that can be queried in order, more efficiently than storing each pair `(lexPosition, value)` as a separate row.
 You can probably store one _item_ per row, where an item is an array of values that use the same bunch, have sequential innerIndexes, and are still contiguous in the list order (no intervening values).
 To ensure the latter property, you'll have to "split" an item when you learn of intervening Positions.
 To allow in-order queries, each item could store a reference to its neighboring items in the list order (forming a doubly-linked list).
 Or, you can do recursive queries directly against the tree order - there's some discussion [here](https://github.com/vlcn-io/cr-sqlite/issues/65) but it might be over-complicated.